geometry-zsh/geometry/plugins/git/README.md

 You can also change the symbol and color with `GEOMETRY_SYMBOL_GIT_STASHES`, and `GEOMETRY_COLOR_GIT_STASHES`.

+### Ignore untracked files

+Normally, untracked files are included when dirtiness checks are performed.
+However, for large git repositories, it may be useful to ignore these files in order to gain significant speed improvements.

+You can specify that untracked files should not be included by setting `PROMPT_GEOMETRY_GIT_UNTRACKED_DIRTY=false`.

 ## Symbols

 The following symbols can be overriden: